jakobib/makespec/README.md

 Makespec also supports generating and updating [GitHub pages](http://pages.github.com/) to publish the specification at GitHub.
-Feel free to reuse, [comment](https://github.com/jakobib/makespec/issues), fork, and modify makesec!
+Feel free to reuse, [comment](https://github.com/jakobib/makespec/issues), fork, and modify makespec!
 The current version can be found at
 <https://github.com/jakobib/makespec>.